-Turning my back on conventional cosmetic products began quite accidentally years ago when I was a dancer with the Dutch National Ballet Company.
-After every performance we had to wash off the heavy theatrical make-up, false eyelashes, wigs, glue, sweat and stage dust.
+I turned my back on conventional cosmetic products starting quite accidentally, years ago, when I was a dancer with the Dutch National Ballet Company.
+After every performance, we had to wash off the heavy theatrical make-up, false eyelashes, wigs, glue, sweat and stage dust.
 Most of my colleagues used a large assortment of make-up removing creams, gels, lotions and moisturizers, with massive amounts of cotton-wool and tissue paper.
 I could never be bothered with all that and simply used to wash my face with soap and water before running down to the canteen to catch up with my waiting boyfriend, before he had time to flirt with any of my colleagues.

 My best friend and dressing-room mate was always telling me, "Juliette, you shouldn't wash your face with soap—it's bad for the skin.
 You should use cleanser, toner and moisturizer.
 You are going to look old before your time."

 I felt very guilty washing my face with soap, but at the age of 20, I found my boyfriend more important than rubbing bits of cotton wool and tissue paper into my face, sitting in front of a mirror for half an hour.
 A quarter of a century later, my friend's face is in no better shape than mine—in fact, it's more the other way round.
 So the answer to the question: "Is soap bad for your skin?" is a definite "NO." Soap is not bad for your skin.
 I am living proof that as long as you use a mild, odourless bar of soap and rinse the face thoroughly after washing it, soap is the quickest, easiest and most effective cleansing method for the face.